Skip Navigation

 Cheryl Jernigan, Patient Research Advocate, PIVOT

-Our efforts are supported by the cancer center’s Community Advisory Board, which includes members across our communities.
+Our efforts are supported by the cancer center’s Community Advisory Board, which includes members across our catchment area.

 Community-based research programs